HERITAGE COMMISSION MISSION

 Town-Owned Historic Buildings Inventory — detailing age, size, use, value, historic significance and future needs of Town Hall and Jail, Whipple House, Scribner Library and Booster Club.

 Susan MacLeod, Chair (term expires 2020)

 Leigh Sharps, Selectboard Representative (term expires 2018)

-Regular meetings of the Heritage Commission are the 2nd Tuesday in the 1st month of each quarter.
+Regular meetings of the Heritage Commission are generally the 2nd Tuesday of each month, although dates are subject to change.
 Other meetings will be held as needed.